mkj/dropbear/FUZZER-NOTES.md

 every time so that failures can be reproduced.

-Since the fuzzer cannot generate valid encrypted input the packet decryption and message authentication calls are disabled, see (packet.c)[packet.c].
+Since the fuzzer cannot generate valid encrypted input the packet decryption and message authentication calls are disabled, see [packet.c](packet.c).
 MAC failures are set to occur with a low probability to test that error path.

 ## Fuzzers

 Current fuzzers are

-- fuzzer-preauth - the fuzzer input is treated as a stream of session input.
+- [fuzzer-preauth](fuzzer-preauth.c) - the fuzzer input is treated as a stream of session input.
 This will test key exchange, packet ordering, authentication attempts etc.

-- fuzzer-preauth_nomaths - the same as fuzzer-preauth but with asymmetric crypto routines replaced with dummies for faster runtime. corpora are shared between fuzzers by [oss-fuzz](https://github.com/google/oss-fuzz) so this will help fuzzer-preauth too.
+- [fuzzer-preauth_nomaths](fuzzer-preauth_nomaths.c) - the same as fuzzer-preauth but with asymmetric crypto routines replaced with dummies for faster runtime. corpora are shared between fuzzers by [oss-fuzz](https://github.com/google/oss-fuzz) so this will help fuzzer-preauth too.

-- fuzzer-verify - read a key and signature from fuzzer input and verify that signature.
+- [fuzzer-verify](fuzzer-verify.c) - read a key and signature from fuzzer input and verify that signature.
   It would not be expected to pass, though some keys with bad parameters are able to validate with a trivial signature - extra checks are added for that.

-- fuzzer-pubkey - test parsing of an `authorized_keys` line.
+- [fuzzer-pubkey](fuzzer-pubkey.c) - test parsing of an `authorized_keys` line.

-- fuzzer-kexdh - test Diffie-Hellman key exchange where the fuzz input is the public key that would be received over the network.
+- [fuzzer-kexdh](fuzzer-kexdh.c) - test Diffie-Hellman key exchange where the fuzz input is the ephemeral public key that would be received over the network.
+This is testing `mp_expt_mod()` and and other libtommath routines.

-- fuzzer-kexecdh - test Elliptic Curve Diffie-Hellman key exchange like fuzzer-kexdh
+- [fuzzer-kexecdh](fuzzer-kexecdh.c) - test Elliptic Curve Diffie-Hellman key exchange like fuzzer-kexdh.
+  This is testing libtommath ECC routines.